-ECE7002 - Topics in Early Childhood Growth, Development, and Educational Programs (Doctoral)
+ECE7002 / ECE7002-8 - Topics in Early Childhood Growth, Development, and Educational Programs (Doctoral)

-This course discusses theory and research related to the education of young children.
-The intellectual, social, emotional and physical development of infants, toddlers, and young children will be examined, and the impact of these factors on the development of quality early childhood education instructional programs will be explored.
-Societal changes and their influence on early childhood programs will also be examined.
+In this doctoral level course, students will explore theory and research related to the education of young children including societal changes and their influence on early childhood programs, the growth and the typical and atypical development of young children, and methods of studying children's behavior.
+Emphasis will be placed on the intellectual, social, emotional, and physical development of infants, toddlers, and young children and the impact of these factors on the development and management of quality early childhood education instructional programs.